souelgha/42_get_next_line/README.md

 - discover the static variable.

 ## the program will be compiled in this way:
+you can define BUFFER_SIZE in line cmd or leave it as defined in the header file.

 ``` bash
 gcc -Wall -Wextra -Werror -D BUFFER_SIZE=42 main.c